Airborne leaflet propaganda: World War II

 After the Pacific War, US psychological strategy's aim shifted to Japanese civilians.
 They cherished telling the truth and avoiding criticizing the Japanese emperor.
 By telling the truth, they expected that it could keep the credibility of information on the leaflet and cause disappointment toward the present situation of war.
 Moreover, treating Japanese citizens and the Japanese emperor as victims of the war was another strategy of psychological warfare.
 They expressed that the emperor and citizens are pacifist, but the cabinet which caused the war is evil in their leaflet.
 Leaflets also accused the Japanese government of disturbing the peace between the emperor and citizens.
 The Japanese emperor is an existence who a top of Japan in terms of spirit.
 He had been treated as a god, and there was a manner to write his name and to speak of his picture, where to live, name of his body, and so on.
 Therefore, if the leaflet would hurt the Japanese emperor's dignity, Japanese people couldn't accept the contents of the leaflet.
 Instead, the US side pointed up the inefficiency of the Japanese cabinet and tried to weaken their credibility.

 As one of the leaflets by the US which was given to Japanese civilians, a leaflet which resembles a Japanese money bill and included the message on the back was created.
 This money leaflet can draw the attention of people who find the leaflet and prompt them to read by utilizing human's natural characteristics which favor money.
 In addition, there was an intention to cause inflation in Japan by dropping fake money without such a psychological message for civilians.
-That fake bill was produced secretly Operation "Toy Horse" in California.
+That fake bill was produced secretly during Operation "Toy Horse" in California.
 These fake bills appeared in a Japanese newspaper.

 After the war, the US sent 1,150 people to Japan to search about the result of psychological warfare by leaflet propaganda.
 According to the survey, 49% of Japanese people answered that they saw the leaflet during the war.
 For the reaction of civilians, they did not care about leaflets from the US and they felt the contents of leaflets were childish at first.
 That can say early leaflet propaganda strategy by the US was unsuccessful.
 However, the result was starting to appear around the end of the war.
 The US dropped the leaflet which clarified the fact that Japan is overwhelmed by the US, the present predicament such as food shortage, and a fear of air raids.
 As a result, the worse the war situation was getting, the more Japanese people were affected by the leaflet.